babashka/babashka/README.md

 ... | bb [-i] [-o] '<Clojure form>'
 ```

 There is one special variable, `*in*`, which is the input read from stdin.
 The
-input is read as EDN by default, unless the `-i` flag is provided, then the
+input is read as EDN by default.
+If the `-i` flag is provided, then the input is
-input is read as a string split by newlines into a vector..
-The output is
+read as a string which is then split on newlines.
+The output is printed as EDN
-printed as EDN by default, unless the `-o` flag is provided, then the output is
+by default, unless the `-o` flag is provided, then the output is turned into
-printed using `println`.
+shell-scripting friendly output.
 To combine `-i` and `-o` you can use `-io`.

 The current version can be printed with `bb --version`.